Tullamarine

 Tullamarine has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Tullamarine's population is around 6772 as of Aug 2025.
-This reflects an increase of 196 people (3.0%) since the 2021 Census, which reported a population of 6576 people.
-The change is inferred from the estimated resident population of 6710 from the ABS as of June 2024 and an additional 93 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1754 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 74.8% of overall population gains during recent periods.
+Tullamarine's population, according to AreaSearch's analysis, is approximately 6772 as of August 2025.
+This figure represents an increase of 196 individuals, a rise of 3.0% since the 2021 Census which reported a population of 6576 people.
+The change was inferred from the estimated resident population of 6710 in June 2024 and an additional 93 validated new addresses since the Census date.
+This results in a population density ratio of 1754 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 74.8% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the area expected to grow by 2476 persons to 2041 based on the latest population numbers, with an increase of 35.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with Tullamarine expected to grow by 2476 persons to 2041 based on latest population numbers, indicating an overall increase of 35.6% over the 17-year period.

 Frequently Asked Questions - Population